 Wondering how to entertain your little one?
 What about a fun-filled adventure for the whole family?

-Take a scenic drive on Highway 7 and head to Canada’s Dinosaur Park near Peterborough – the only dinosaur park in Canada that offers a drive-thru chance to explore the world of pre-historic dinosaurs and ancient reptiles.
-It is the perfect trip for you and the kids to go back to a place in time when these creatures roamed the earth without having to leave your car!
+Take a scenic drive on Highway 7 and head to Canada’s Dinosaur Park near Peterborough and explore the world of prehistoric dinosaurs and ancient reptiles.
+It is the perfect walk-through for you and the kids to go back in time to a place when these creatures roamed the earth.

-With over 100 life-sized animatronic dinosaurs and hundreds of live reptiles such as alligators, crocodiles, snakes, turtles, and lizards, there’s no shortage of excitement at Canada’s Dinosaur Park, erstwhile Indian River Reptile Zoo.
+With over 100 life-sized animatronic dinosaurs and hundreds of live reptiles, including alligators, crocodiles, snakes, turtles, and lizards, there’s no shortage of excitement at Canada’s Dinosaur Park, formerly the Indian River Reptile Zoo.

 And don’t forget to visit the Boneyard for an educational experience searching for ancient fossils.